-We can all benefit from saving money here and there.
-One of the easiest ways to do so is by improving energy efficiency throughout your home.
-Upgrading your HVAC equipment or adding a smart thermostat, for example, offers more control over your HVAC system, resulting in a more energy-efficient home and savings on your monthly energy bills.
+We can all benefit from saving money where we can.
+One of the easiest ways to do so is by identifying energy inefficiencies in your home.
+Upgrading your HVAC system or installing a smart thermostat, for example, offers more control over your heating and cooling system, resulting in a more energy-efficient home and lower monthly energy bills.

-Keep reading to learn about 4 ways you can make energy-efficient home changes.
+Keep reading to read about 4 ways you can make energy-efficient home enhancements.

 1. Install a Smart Thermostat

-If you still use an older thermostat and control it manually, try taking a step toward the future by installing a smart, or Wi-Fi, thermostat – which comes with numerous features to assist with energy efficiency.
+If you still use an older thermostat and adjust it manually, think about taking a step toward the future by installing a smart, or Wi-Fi, thermostat – which includes several features to assist with energy efficiency.

-The function homeowners enjoy the most is having the capability to adjust their smart thermostats from anywhere through their smartphone or other smart device.
-As an example, if you forget to use your thermostat before leaving for vacation, you can simply pull out your smartphone and make any needed adjustments.
+The functionality homeowners appreciate the most is having the ability to control their smart thermostats from wherever through their smartphone or other smart device.
+For example, if you forget to adjust your thermostat before going on vacation, you can easily pull out your smartphone and make the adjustments.

-Like a programmable thermostat, a smart thermostat permits you to set up a schedule for your home’s temperature according to the time of day and day of the week so you’re not spending energy on an empty house.
-Smart thermostats also offer the ability to watch your temperature preferences over time and automatically make energy-efficient corrections.
-They also provide monthly energy reports that demonstrate how much energy you’re using and when so you can make modifications to save money.
+Like a programmable thermostat, a smart thermostat allows you to pre-set your home’s temperature according to the time of day and day of the week so you’re not heating or cooling an empty house.
+Smart thermostats also feature the capability to understand your temperature preferences over time and automatically make energy-efficient adjustments.
+They even generate monthly energy reports that illustrate how much energy you are using and when so you can make modifications to cut costs.

-If you’re curious about how to get a free smart thermostat, talk to your utility company to learn if there are any discounts or free smart thermostats available to you.
+If you’re curious about how to obtain a free smart thermostat, check with your utility company to find out if there are any discounts or free smart thermostats available to you.

 2. HVAC Tune Ups

-Sadly, some homeowners often forget to keep their heating and cooling systems maintained.
-While this does not seem important, ignoring maintenance will sometimes lead to a number of issues, including inefficiency, breakdowns, and a shorter system lifespan.
+Regrettably, some homeowners often forget to have their heating and cooling systems maintained.
+While this may not seem important, ignoring maintenance can lead to a number of issues, including inefficiency, breakdowns, and a shorter system lifespan.

-When performing an HVAC maintenance service, the technician should examine your HVAC system, clean key components, and pinpoint minor problems before they produce bigger, more expensive repair issues.
-Tune ups keep HVAC systems running in optimal condition, which means they use less energy to heat and cool your home.
-This will lower your energy bills, increase the lifespan of HVAC equipment, and contribute to fewer repairs.
+When performing an HVAC maintenance service, your technician will inspect your HVAC system, clean necessary components, and catch minor flaws before they lead to bigger, more expensive repair issues.
+Maintenance can keep HVAC systems running in optimal condition, which means less energy is used to heat and cool your home.
+This could also reduce your energy bills, increase the lifespan of HVAC equipment, and contribute to fewer repairs.

-We suggest two HVAC tune ups every year – once in the spring before summer and another during the fall before the arrival of cold weather.
+We suggest two HVAC tune ups every year – once in the spring before summer and another in the fall before the arrival of cold weather.

-Annoyingly, like any appliance, HVAC systems have a shelf life and eventually need to be replaced.
-Modern heaters and cooling systems are much more effective than units produced just over 10 years ago.
-Thankfully, local HVAC companies like Comfort Zone, LLC can offer professional services such as furnace installation in .
+Annoyingly, like any appliance, HVAC systems have a shelf life and inevitably need to be replaced.
+Modern heaters and cooling products are much more efficient than units sold just over 10 years ago.
+Thankfully, local HVAC companies like Comfort Zone, LLC can perform professional services such as furnace installation in .

-Well-maintained furnaces and air conditioners can run for about 15-20 years.
-If your systems are within that period of time, it is often be a good idea to replace them now to prevent premature breakdowns that can leave you cold and uncomfortable if it’s a cold winter night.
-If your HVAC system is around 15 years old and has a problem that needs an expensive repair, it’s almost always time to replace it.
-According to the U.S. Department of Energy, getting a new HVAC system could save you about 20-40% on your monthly energy bills, so you’ll recoup some of the costs of putting in a new system.
+Well-maintained furnaces and air conditioners can run for approximately 15-20 years.
+If your systems are within that period of time, it is often be a good idea to replace them early to minimize the risk of premature breakdowns that can leave you cold and uncomfortable on a cold winter night.
+If your system is about 15 years old and has a problem that needs an expensive repair, it’s definitely time to replace the system.
+Per the U.S. Department of Energy, installing a new HVAC system can save you between 20-40% on your monthly energy bills, so you’ll get back some of the costs of putting in a new system.

-A professional comfort technician can help you identify the most energy efficient HVAC system available.
-In general, try to find HVAC systems that are Energy Star certified, indicating the equipment fulfills rigid guidelines set forth by the U.S. Environmental Protection Agency.
-LENNOX HVAC systems can be some of the most efficient systems available, featuring both high AFUE and SEER ratings.
-AFUE is intended for heating systems and measures how well they convert fuel to heat.
-SEER, on the other hand, is used to quantify the efficiency of cooling systems.
+A professional HVAC technician can help you identify the most energy efficient HVAC system on the market.
+For the most part, look for HVAC systems that are Energy Star certified, meaning the equipment fulfills rigid guidelines set forth by the U.S. Environmental Protection Agency.
+LENNOX HVAC systems can be some of the most efficient systems on the market, offering both high AFUE and SEER ratings.
+AFUE is intended for heating systems and illustrates how well they convert fuel to heat.
+SEER, on the other hand, is used to calculate the efficiency of cooling systems.

 Get in touch with a reputable HVAC provider like Comfort Zone, LLC for air conditioning installation in .

 4. Use Energy-Efficient Air Filters

-When you’re looking for new HVAC filters, keep in mind that not all air filters are the same.
-Certain air filters are far more successful than others, contributing to lower energy bills and a cleaner home environment.
+If you’re looking for new HVAC filters, consider that not all air filters are the same.
+Specific air filters are far more effective than others, resulting in lower energy bills and a cleaner home environment.

-The efficiency of HVAC air filters is illustrated by their Minimum Efficiency Reporting Value, or MERV rating.
-The MERV scale ranges from 1-20; the higher the number, the more efficient the filters are.
+The effectiveness of HVAC air filters is illustrated by their Minimum Efficiency Reporting Value, or MERV rating.
+The MERV scale ranges from 1-20; the higher the number, the more effective the filters are.
 It’s relevant to note, though, that high-efficiency air filters can sometimes impede airflow too much depending on the type of HVAC system you installed.
-It’s worthwhile to study the owner’s manual before getting a filter to find the ideal model for your system.
+It’s worthwhile to study the owner’s manual before buying a filter to determine the ideal model for your system.